infinum/frontend-handbook/Frontend/Testing.md

     Since we know what are unit tests, we can now describe what are integration tests and what is integration testing.
-    Basically, it is testing of units combined and tested as group.
+    Basically, it is testing of units combined and tested as a group.
     Purpose of these tests are checking if interaction between units is correct and that there are no faults.

     It is more complex than unit testing, and sometimes you also need to have some configuration.
     For example if you test that after some „add“ button click, your list will have one item more.
-    These tests usually do code authors as well.
+    These tests are usually done by the code authors as well.

 3. System testing